JetBrains/kotlin-web-site/docs/topics/gradle.md

 The toolchain:
 * Sets the [`jdkHome` option](#attributes-specific-for-jvm) available for JVM targets.
-* Sets the [`kotlinOptions.jvmTarget`](gradle.md#attributes-specific-for-jvm) to the toolchain's JDK version if the user didn’t set the `jvmTarget` option explicitly.
+* Sets the [`kotlinOptions.jvmTarget`](gradle.md#attributes-specific-for-jvm) to the toolchain's JDK version if the user didn't set the `jvmTarget` option explicitly.
   If you don't configure the toolchain, the `jvmTarget` field will use the default value.
   Learn more about [targets compatibility](gradle.md#check-for-targets-compatibility).
 * Affects which JDK [`kapt` workers](kapt.md#running-kapt-tasks-in-parallel) are running on.